abecciu/friendly/README.md

   - added_id is there because InnoDB stores records on disk in sequential primary key order.
 Having recently inserted objects together on disk is usually a win.
   - id is a UUID (instance of Friendly::UUID).
   - created_at and updated_at are exactly what they sound like - automatically managed by Friendly.
   - attributes is where all the attributes of your object are stored.
-They get serialized to json and stored in there.
+They get serialized to json by default and stored in there.

 We can instantiate and save our model like an ActiveRecord object.